-Here's the rules you need to follow to meet the challenge.
+Here are the rules you need to follow to meet the Challenge.

 For school students

 If you're a student in prep to year 10 you need to: